mainsail-crew/sonar/README.md

     debug_log: false

-If set to "true" service will log every attempt to reach his target.
+If set to "true" service will log every attempt to reach its target.
 **_NOTE: That will highly increase log size, this is intended for debugging purposes only._**